ghfakegh1337/ghfakegh1337/README.md

 ### About Me

-🌱 **Currently Learning**: I'm on a journey to learn game hacking and reverse engineering but im still a *newbie*.
+🌱 **Currently studying**: I'm going on a trip to study system programming, game hacking and reverse engineering, but I'm still a beginner.

 ## Projects in Progress
 ```js